Skip to main content

 What happens when a property is repossessed by a lender

-When a landlord changes the tenancy continues to exist.
-This includes when a lender repossesses a rented property.
-A tenant is not liable to pay rent to the lender after a possession order against the borrower, but arranging to pay rent directly could encourage a lender to allow the tenant to remain in the property.
+A tenant is not automatically liable to pay rent to the mortgage lender when the lender obtains a possession order against the landlord, but offering to pay rent to the lender could encourage them to accept the tenancy and allow the tenant to remain in the property.

 A mortgage lender can take possession of rented property in three main ways.
 It could:

-start court proceedings against the borrower for mortgage arrears
+• start possession proceedings against the borrower for mortgage arrears

 The court deals with a mortgage lender's claim for possession in the same way as any other possession claim for mortgage arrears.
-The court has the same powers to suspend possession as it would if the borrower was in occupation of the property.[1]
+The court's powers to suspend possession are the same as if the borrower was occupying the property.[1]

 The Pre-action protocol for possession claims based on mortgage arrears does not apply to buy-to-let mortgages.[2]